 The brain is incapable of producing anxious thoughts while it is producing positive thoughts stemming from gratitude.
 If you can trigger a positive train of thought, you can sometimes derail the anxiety.
 I knew a teacher who had his fifth graders keep gratitude journals, and every day they would record at least one thing they were thankful for.
 When his students seemed overwhelmed by negativity or mired in anxiety, he’d encourage them to reread their journals.

-For your younger students, check out 17 Tasty Books That Teach Kids About Nutrition and Healthy Eating Habits, for a list of picture books about healthy eating.
+For your younger students, check out 17 tasty books that teach kids about nutrition and healthy eating habits for a list of picture books about healthy eating.

-Another helpful idea, which can stand on its own or be part of your safe space, is offering classroom fidgets.
-Sometimes this can work wonders in just giving kids an outlet.
-Here are some of our favorite classroom fidgets.
+Another helpful idea, which can stand on its own or be part of your safe space, is offering students classroom fidgets.
+Sometimes this can work wonders in just giving kids an outlet for their amped-up energy.
+Here are 39 of our favorite classroom fidgets.

-10. Offer individual accommodations.
+18. Offer individual accommodations

 For older students, accommodations can make all the difference.
 Many students struggle with performance anxiety, especially when it comes to tests.
 When a student is feeling anxious, their brain simply can’t function as effectively.
 When we can set up our tests and assignments so anxious kids are less stressed, they’ll likely perform better.
 Extended time and cue sheets could help kids who suffer from test anxiety.
 For other accommodations for kids who struggle with anxiety, check out this list from Worry Wise Kids.